In an effort to keep myself accountable, I’m sharing monthly progress updates for my 2018 goals.

 - Maintain consistent social sharing, particularly for high traffic and seasonal posts.
 Check.
 I’ve been keeping up on social sharing for all new posts.
 I got my summer shares scheduled early this year and am now moving into fall.

 With nursery #2 finished and going back into the adoption waiting pool, I’ve been pushing to schedule more and more content in advance.
 I already have a number of posts ready for August and will be working on September posts this month.

 Reach 4,000 Pinterest followers.

-I’m keeping up with my 2018 Pinterest strategies, which are as follows:
+To review, my 2018 Pinterest strategies are as follows: